rockymadden/slack-cli/README.md

   send     Send message
 ```

-> __NOTE:__ All commands prompt for required arguments which were not provided via options.
-This
+> __PROTIP:__ All commands prompt for required arguments which were not provided via options or
-allows for both traditional option-based usage and prompt-based usage.
+arguments.
+This allows for both traditional usage and prompt-based usage.

-> __NOTE:__ See the [Slack attachments documentation](https://api.slack.com/docs/attachments) for
+> __PROTIP:__ See the [Slack attachments documentation](https://api.slack.com/docs/attachments) for
 more information about `send` option meanings.

 ### Initialize: